TaylorHuston/TuckForAlaska/index.md

 ---
 <img class="headshot" src="assets/images/headshot-small.png">

 It is an honor to represent you.
-Your continued trust and faith has enabled me to bring people together to serve as House Majority Leader of a coalition of Alaska Republicans, Independents, and Democrats.
-We put aside party politics and joined together to do what’s best for Alaska by protecting jobs and building the economy.
+My goal is to restore faith in government by ensuring there is a fair process and that community efforts succeed.
+Your trust and faith have enabled me, as your legislator, to bring people together.
+When I served as House Majority Leader of a coalition of Alaska Republicans, Independents, and Democrats, we put aside party politics and joined together to do what was best for Alaska by protecting jobs and building the economy.
+The Legislature demonstrated that, when we work together, we can get things done.

-We passed legislation that addressed immediate public safety concerns and increased funding for troopers and the court system, and I am proud we pushed for advancements in victims’ rights and forward funded education.

-Keeping Alaskans safe is my top priority.
-Unfortunately, many of us have been victims of the recent increase in crime.
-Like many of you, my family has had vehicles stolen and items taken from our property.
-Alaskans have a right to feel safe in their neighborhoods.

-I introduced bills and amendments to protect the Permanent Fund Dividend and give Alaskans a vote to constitutionalize the Dividend for our future children.

-I personally passed legislation that supported our military service members and veterans, ensured that small business could continue to operate without harmful regulations, and provided economic opportunities along Alaska’s Arctic coast.
+The global COVID-19 pandemic continues to threaten our physical and economic health, coloring all aspects of our lives.
+But we Alaskans are strong and resilient.
+We rise to the challenge, just as Alaskans joined forces to transport diphtheria serum to Nome in 1925.
+Securing and transporting diphtheria serum across frozen tundra was remarkable - and saved many lives.

 Alaska is blessed with talented people and incredible natural resources.
 Together, we can make Alaska a place where ideas and innovations flourish, education is of the highest quality, the economy thrives, and jobs are rewarding.
+There is still more work to do.
 I want to continue working for you.
-Please call me with your concerns and vote for me, Chris Tuck.
-223-6474.
+Please call me with your concerns – and please vote for me.

+Chris Tuck